SSBUTrainingGrounds/Tabuu-3.0/README.md

 - Autorole with membership screening
 - Lots of useful general user commands
 - Lots of not so useful general user commands

+The full list of commands can be found in the help command within the main.py file.